 The ignition coil is the first component in the process.
 It converts the car battery’s low voltage to the high voltage needed for a spark.
 The spark plug then uses this high voltage to create a spark.

 This spark ignites the fuel-air mixture in the engine.
 The distributor ensures the spark reaches the right cylinder at the right time.
 Finally, the ignition switch is what you turn to start the car.
+It activates the entire ignition system.

 The Key Turn Process